Codelabsys/angular-formly-builder/README.md

-wrapper | array, optional | array of templateUrl that will wrapper your main html templates. link | function, optional |similar to directive's link function controller | function, optional	| similar to directive's controller function transform | function, optional | callback that receivers an object that contains an item object (internal filed properties ).
-You can define an object called formField and return your custom field definition. **used along builder-dropzone's form-fields**. **The return value should be an object that contains item and formField**.
+wrapper | array, optional | array of templateUrl that will wrapper your main html templates. link | function, optional |similar to directive's link function controller | function, optional	| similar to directive's controller function transform | function, optional | callback that receives two arguments (builderItem, formField).
+You should return and object with the transformed `formField` and `builderItem`. **used along builder-dropzone's form-fields**. **The return value should be an object that contains builderItem and formField**.

 > **Note:** item object contains the name property of the field and other properties that controllers behavior and presentation of the field.